asettle/ceph-csi/docs/design/proposals/cephfs-fscrypt.md

-# CephFS FSCrypt Support
+# Ceph Filesystem fscrypt Support

 ## Problem Description

-CephFS is getting fscrypt support enabling filesystem-level encryption.

-As a Ceph-CSI user, I want a simple cloud native way to manage keys and enable encryption on CephFS volumes.
+As a Ceph Container Storage Interface (ceph-csi) user, I want a cloud native way to manage keys and enable encryption on Ceph Filesystem (CephFS) volumes.

-In order to access encrypted volumes without Ceph-CSI, unlocking volumes should work with user space tools as well.
+In order to access encrypted volumes without ceph-csi, this can be done by unlocking volumes with user space tools.
+This is called filesystem-level encryption (fscrypt).

 ## Background

-*fscrypt* or *FSCrypt* is a Linux Kernel feature allowing filesystems to support transparent encryption of files and directories.
-Local filesystems like ext4 and F2FS support this feature already.
-Work is in progress to add fscrypt support to CephFS.
+*fscrypt* or *FSCrypt* is a Linux Kernel feature that allows the filesystem to support the transparent encryption of files and directories.
+Local filesystems like ext4 and F2FS (Flash-Friendly File System) support this feature already.

+Work is in progress to add fscrypt support to CephFS for filesystem-level encryption.

  - [FSCrypt Kernel Documentation](https://www.kernel.org/doc/html/latest/filesystems/fscrypt.html)
  - Management Tools